Akihiro120/FECS/README.md

 A lighweight and flexible Entity Component System (ECS) framework built for flexibility and high-performance game development.
 This framework provides an efficient way to manage entities, components, and systems.

+FECS utilises complex data structures like, sparse sets, and bitsets to allow for fast entity querying, and creation.

 ### Features
 - **Entity Management**
 - **Component-Based Design**